Approved by Members’ Meeting 24th February 2019

 League placings will be determined by expressing the points awarded as a percentage of the results points for a win in all completed matches.
 In the event that two or more teams have an equal percentage at the end of the season, the team having the greatest ratio of matches won to matches played shall be placed above the other teams.

-In the event that this does not separate the teams, the points gained in the matches between the sides will determine the final placings; failing which net run rate as detailed through the league table on Cricket Stats will apply.
+In the event that this does not separate the teams, the points gained in the matches between the sides will determine the final placings; failing which net run rate as detailed through the league table on NESC Live will apply.

 18. Senior Cup Ties